sawyerthemiller/browservice-macos/README.md

 # Browservice for macOS (Apple Silicon)

-Instructions for building Browservice on macOS (M1/M2/M3).
+Instructions for building Browservice on macOS (M Series Chips)

 ## Prerequisites
 - **macOS** on Apple Silicon (ARM64) is required.